-- A full equality analysis was completed in relation to the strategic management and maintenance of Rotherham highways. - The Great Big Rotherham To Do List, a resilience toolkit, was launched in July 2021 and aims to support the mental and physical wellbeing of people across the borough.
+- A full equality analysis was completed in relation to the strategic management and maintenance of Rotherham highways. - The Great Big Rotherham To Do List toolkit was launched in summer 2021 a fun, engaging, vibrant and comical fold-out guide to remind people of the positive things they're already doing for their mental and physical wellbeing, and to inspire them to try new things.
+44,000 copies were distributed.